COMPETITION ENFORCEMENT IN EMERGING MARKETS: A LOOK AT CHINA

 License

-Authors who publish with the Journal agree to the following terms:
+Authors who publish in the Journal agree to the following terms:

-– Authors retain copyright and grant the Journal right of first publication with the work licensed under the Creative Commons — Atribuição 3.0 Brasil — CC BY 3.0 BR Licence, which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in the Journal;
+– Authors retain copyright and grant the Journal the right of first publication, with the work licensed under the Attribution-NonCommercial-ShareAlike 4.0 International licence, allowing the work to be shared as long as proper credit is given to the authors and the initial publication in the Journal is acknowledged;